-For example, if your ticket has the number 1240, there will potentially be more than thousand people let into the venue before you can enter.
-If your number is 65 and you are not late, you could potentially stand in the first few rows.
+For example, if your ticket has the number 1240, there will potentially be more than a thousand people let into the venue before you can enter.
+If your number is 65, and you are not late, you could potentially stand in the first few rows.

 Most club/live house shows have a standing area for which this system applies.
 Stadium shows however are usually “all seated”.
 That means that even the arena floor will have seats which are assigned to specific ticket holders.